matthewaubert/top-binary-search-trees/README.md

 #### Build the following functions in the `Tree` class/factory:

-1. `buildTree()` takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary tree full of `Node` instances appropriately placed (with duplicates removed).
+1. `buildTree()` takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary search tree full of `Node` instances appropriately placed (with duplicates removed).
 It will return the level-0 root node.

 1. `insert(value)` inserts a new node with the provided `value`